Part V

 Note: On the Dragon’s Path, rejecting needed medication in pursuit of an “untainted” experience is not purity—it is bypass.
 The true path embraces what sustains your capacity to safely engage with transformation.

-Medication, when used appropriately, consciously, under strict medical guidance, and integrated with awareness, can be an integral and enabling part of that dance for many, not something separate from or inherently counter to it.
+Medication, when used consciously under strict medical guidance, can be an integral and enabling part of that dance, not something separate from or counter to it.
+The priority is always a path that is safe, grounded, sustainable, and true to your unique biology and becoming.